Personal Research and Articles

 To understand the trend of housing prices in Singapore, the analysis will use the available data sets from this site.
 The publicly available data contains historical sales figures on yearly bases, and can be used to access market dynamics and predict future trend.

-Before moving on to the deeper analysis, let us understand how the overall prices have increased from 1990 to 2022.
-While the general increase in prices overtime aligns with economic growth, the rate of the surge from 1990 to 2022 is alarming.
+Before diving deeper into the analysis, let’s first take a look at how housing prices have increased from 1990 to 2022.
+While the general upward trend in prices aligns with Singapore’s economic growth, the rapid surge over this period is quite alarming.

 Comparing Average Resale Prices of Flat Types by Years